yPhil-gh/microlabel/README.md

     - and one page per album
 - Easy link sharing : Copy / paste the link, and the file will [play on click](http://tinyurl.com/k4vkzcp)
 - Nice URLs
-- Displays Youtube videos
-- Displays musicians album-basis [meta-info][plop]
+- Displays musicians album-basis meta-info (See *Optional album config*)
+    - Youtube videos
+    - Twitter link
+    - Mail link
 - Displays *any* image found in the album's dir as a gallery
 - Full **Valid HTML** / JS / CSS (No flash)
     - Multilingual interface
     - Version checking
-- Secure download
+    - Secure: Your music dir location is concealed

 ### Installation
 - Drop it in a directory